urveshdev/hjelleset/README.md

 ### Author: Urvesh Devani ###

-Code in the notebook looks at the historical tweets from past.
+Code in the notebook looks at the historical tweets with specific hashtags.
-Different limits can be set by using max_id and since_id each time running the program.
+Different limits can be set by using max_id and since_id each time before running the program.

 Explanation of Different Result files:

 data :- All the data of unique users who wrote tweets with specific hashtags data_contact:- Data where email_ID of user is available in their bio data_influencer:- Data of unique users with specific hashtags who have 1000-50000 followers